volkandindar/agartha/README.md

 ## SQL Injection wordlist
 It is for boolean based SQLi attacks and you dont need to supply any inputs.
-It generates static, vendor-neutral true and false criterias with escaping chacters and is appliaple for Mysql, Mssql, Oracle, Mariadb, PostgreSQL, etc.
+It generates static, vendor-neutral true and false criterias with escaping chacters and  appliaple for Mysql, Mssql, Oracle, Mariadb, PostgreSQL, etc.

 <img width="1000" alt="SQL Injection wordlist" src="https://user-images.githubusercontent.com/50321735/152051426-d42cf034-3fe5-4221-9ec7-570c5f0249a8.png">